Preparing legal formalities

 The demands of local, regional or national Belgian Administration can be different depending on the place you are living, or nationality you are having.

 In Belgium, all data relating to Belgian enterprises (commercial companies and self-employed professionals) is kept in a single, protected register: the Crossroads Bank for Enterprises (in English CBE, in French BCE, in Dutch KBO).
-The CBE gives every enterprise and business unit its own unique identification number, the enterprise number.
-All economic activities have to be registered with the CBE, no later than the day on which the activity starts.
+The Crossroads Bank for Enterprises gives every enterprise and business unit its own unique identification number, the enterprise number.
+All economic activities have to be registered with the Crossroads Bank for Enterprises, no later than the day on which the activity starts.
+If you are interested to know more about this, you can read the article “Quick-start Business in Belgium: Crossroads Bank for Enterprises“.

 This applies to any additional activity that a self-employed person might engage in.
-If you fail to register all of this properly with the CBE, as a self-employed person, you are risking a fine.
-Several different bodies and institutions supply information to the CBE, depending on the precise nature of the economic activities concerned.
-These are: one-stop shop business services (also called enterprise counter), the office of the clerk of the Commercial Court, the VAT authorities or the Belgian National Social Security Office (in English NSSO, in French ONSS, in Dutch RSZ).
+If you fail to register all of this properly with the Crossroads Bank for Enterprises, as a self-employed person, you are risking a fine.
+Several different bodies and institutions supply information to the Crossroads Bank for Enterprises, depending on the precise nature of the economic activities concerned.
+These are: the enterprise counter (also called one-stop shop business services), the office of the clerk of the Commercial Court, the VAT authorities or the Belgian National Social Security Office (in English NSSO, in French ONSS, in Dutch RSZ).

 It will make you progress nice and easy, and it prevents you from unnecessary steps and waste of time to complete all administrative formalities in Belgium.